sridharsaig/CIR/README.md

 ## Installation -

-The following operating systems and libraries with quoted versions are requisites of the project :
+The following operating systems and libraries with quoted versions are supportive requisites of the project :

    * Linux or macOS or Windows
    * Python ≥ 3.6